 About

 Dimethyl Sulfoxide (DMSO) is a chemical compound that comes from wood pulp.
+It’s a clear, colorless liquid with a slightly oily texture and a unique garlic-like odor.
+While initially used as an industrial solvent, DMSO’s potential therapeutic properties were discovered in the 1960s, leading to its use in various medical applications.
 It’s best known for its penetrating ability, meaning it can be absorbed through the skin and carried deep into tissues and past the blood brain barrier into the brain.

 When DMSO is used intravenously, it’s typically administered for severe inflammatory conditions or certain chronic diseases.
 Some of the benefits include: